HaydenKG/webcamServerAccess/README.md

 ```

 Sometimes it can be a struggle to format nodejs process paramter calls back to cmd execution paramters for testing.
 For that purpose you can use my [string-format-helper](https://haydenkg.github.io/helpertools/)

+## Run the application
+Open the project in VS code, adapt the code so it works with the camera you want to use (check the ffmpeg commands above).

+Enter npm install in the cmd of VS code so all the needed packages (express, socket.io) are being installed.
+Start the server by executing
+``
+node server
+``
+and opening the browser with either localhost:3000/ or the IP address that you PC has (make sure to allow NodeJS access to your private network to reach it from another one in that network)